dvdmtw98/blog/Post Vault/articles/2021-03-17-overthewire-bandit-level-23-level-24.md

 done
 ```

-Lets break down the script line by line:
+Let's break down the script line by line:

 *   The output of `whoami` command is getting saved in a variable called `myname` (Since this script is being executed by bandit24 the output of `whoami` will be `bandit24` which is saved in the `myname` variable)
-*   A folder called `bandit24` exist in the `/var/spool` directory.
+*   A folder called `bandit24` exists in the `/var/spool` directory.
 The working directory is changed to this folder.
 *   Then a statement saying all the scripts that are present in the folder `/var/spool/bandit24` is being deleted is printed.
-*   For loop is used to iterating through all the files in the directory (.\* : All files in current working directory)
+*   For loop is used to iterate through all the files in the directory (.\* : All files in current working directory)
-*   A check is made to see if the current selected file is called `.` or `..` if not then the rest of the code is executed. ("." means current directory (bandit24) and ".." means the parent directory (spool))
+*   A check is made to see if the currently selected file is called `.` or `..` if not then the rest of the code is executed. ("." means the current directory (bandit24) and ".." means the parent directory (spool))
-*   The name of the current selected file is printed and then the information about the owner of the file is saved in the variable "owner".
+*   The name of the currently selected file is printed and then the information about the owner of the file is saved in the variable "owner".
-*   An check is made to check if the owner of the current selected file is "bandit23".
-If it is then the current selected file is executed and sent the KILL signal after waiting for 60 seconds and then deleted (-s flag in timeout command is used to specify the signal to send to the command "9" is an alias for the KILL command)
+*   A check is made to check if the owner of the currently selected file is "bandit23".
+If it is then the currently selected file is executed and sent the KILL signal after waiting for 60 seconds and then deleted (-s flag in timeout command is used to specify the signal to send to the command "9" is an alias for the KILL command)

-So from this we understand that whatever file is saved in the folder "bandit24" gets executed and if the file was created by "bandit23" then after 60 seconds of execution the file is deleted.
+So from this, we understand that whatever file is saved in the folder "bandit24" gets executed and if the file was created by "bandit23" then after 60 seconds of execution the file is deleted.
 If we want the password for "bandit24" we need to write a script that will be executed from the bandit24 folder.
-The script that we write should get the password and save in a location that we can access (`/tmp` directory)
+The script that we write should get the password and save it in a location that we can access (`/tmp` directory)

-Lets make a folder in the `/tmp` directory and use that as the base location for all the operations here on out.
+Let's make a folder in the `/tmp` directory and use that as the base location for all the operations from here on out.

 ```
 bandit23@bandit:~$ mkdir /tmp/rand